AI-in-Health/MedLLMsPracticalGuide/README.md

 ##  📣 Update Notes
+[2023-12-11] We have updated our survey [version 2](https://arxiv.org/abs/2311.05112).
+Please check it out!

 [2023-12-04] We updated the outline image and radar chart evaluation of Medical LLM.
-Stay Tuned for our survey version 2 (Be released soon).

 [2023-11-09] We released the repository.